yuanqing/figma-plugins/packages/figma-language-tester/README.md

 ### Translate

 Translate the text layers within the selection or on the current page to the selected language.

-### Reset Plugin

-Resets all settings to their defaults.

 ## License